-From 2025, the council will introduce a new weekly collection of food waste and move to collect black bins for general waste every three weeks.
-The council will also begin to accept soft plastics as part of fortnightly recycling collections and supply a smaller 180L size replacement for black bins when they are lost or damaged.
+From 2025, the council will introduce a new weekly collection of food waste and move to collect refuse bins for general waste every three weeks.
+The council will also begin to accept soft plastics as part of fortnightly recycling collections and supply a smaller 180L size replacement for refuse bins when they are lost or damaged.

 Recycling and waste services are currently provided through a shared service and contract with North Herts Council, which last night also agreed to three-weekly collections.

 The changes will reduce waste and increase recycling, as well as reduce pressure on budgets as the council seeks to cope with at least £4m worth of extra financial pressure over the next few years.